timwoodland/hospitable_financial_exporter/README.md

 ## How it works
 The `main.py` file is a python script that runs using a PAT generated from Hospitable to retrieve the financial data for a date range the you specify.
 It will then output this data into a .csv file for you to use.
 Once the requirements have been met (below) simply run the `main.py` file and your csv will be created in an `output` directory.
+The script is using the Hospitable Public API v2.

 ## Requirements
 1. Python is installed
-2. The packages per the `requirements.txt` file are installed
+2. The packages per the `requirements.txt` file are installed.
+There are plenty of guides online explaining how to install packages from a  `requirements.txt` file, but if you wish to do this manually the key packages used are; `pandas`, `requests`, and `python-decouple`, along with each of their associated dependencies.
 3. A .env file is created to supply the necessary inputs (further details on this are below)

 ## Creating the .env file